joyparikh/AI-based-game/README.md

 3. Genetic/Generational NN
 4. Behavioural Decision Trees

 Changelog0.3 : FSM implementation done.
 You'll have 2 enemies to beat.
-The first one statrs following you mindlessly when you're close to it and you die if it touches you, but it can be beaten pretty easily.
+The first one starts following you mindlessly when you're close to it and you die if it touches you, but it can be beaten pretty easily.
 The second one is a bit advanced and it blocks attacks when you're close to it...but allows attacks when you're close enough, should be a little difficult to beat as it is pretty quick.

 Gen views on FSM : Not really an AI.
 Just a smart manner of saving yourselves from writing too many if-else ladders.
 Still pretty boring as some if-else cannot be avoided looking forward to MCST, after cleaning the FSM code a little.